juan-bol/workshop-k8s/README.md

 node3   Ready    <none>                 2m58s   v1.20.1
 ```

-**Note:** You may need to wait for a few seconds before the nodes becomes available.
+**Note:** You need to wait for a few seconds before the nodes becomes available.
+**Note:** You can use the `-w` option to watch the changes in almost any command.
+For example, `kubectl get nodes -w`

 ## 2. Create a Pod and a Service

-For now we will simply deploy a Pod and Service using the kubectl command line
+For now we will deploy a Pod and Service using the kubectl command line

 1. Run pod using this command: